 |July 2019||6.8||7, 8, 11, 12|

-As you can see, recently, things have been relatively quiet with only medium-level vulnerabilities being addressed, but there have been some high and one critical.
+As you can see, recently, things have been relatively quiet more recently with only medium-level vulnerabilities being addressed, but there have been some high and a few critical over the years.

 I also looked at the total number of vulnerabilities addressed since January 2015 and broke it down by CVSS level: